Let to Buy Mortgages Explained

 Mortgages for Let to Buy

 With Let to Buy you’ll essentially have two mortgages.
-You’ll need a Let to Buy deal for your current property and a standard residential mortgage for the property you want to buy.
+You’ll need a Let to Buy mortgage for your current property and a standard residential mortgage for the property you want to buy.

 With Let to Buy you’ll be able to release equity from your property by borrowing at a higher LTV.
 For example, if your home is worth £200,000 and your mortgage is currently £130,000 you can borrow £150,000 and use that extra £20,000 as a deposit on the new property.